craft-snippets/Craft-image-toolbox/docs/README.md

 ## Features

-* Automatic creation of **webp** variant of images, with fallback for browsers that don't support this format.
+* Automatic creation of **webp** and *avif* variants of the images, with fallback for browsers that don't support these formats.
 * Automatic creation of placeholder images.
 Plugin outputs either transformed image or placeholder with size based on image transform, if image is missing.
 * Generating responsive images with multiple variants, displayed on specific breakpoints by using `<picture>` element.
 * [Imager-x](https://plugins.craftcms.com/imager-x) support - but you can use it with native Craft image transforms as well.